 Homeopathy has supplements to compensate for the deficiency as well as there are many well-indicated remedies for treating anemia.
-Any medicine can only help to balance and sustain the levels of hemoglobin to a certain level.
+Any medicine can only help to balance and sustain the levels of haemoglobin to a certain level.
 Proper food at regular intervals which contains a balanced nutrient portion is essential to maintain health.
 Anemia can be managed by proper intake of food rich in iron sources.
-When taken with such diet, these medicines help in better absorption and utilization of iron by the body.
+When taken with such a diet, these medicines help in better absorption and utilization of iron by the body.

-Some of the well known?homeopathic medicines for anemia?are:
+Some of the well-known homeopathic medicines for anemia are:

 This is one of the topmost homeopathic medicines to treat anemia.
 It treats symptoms such as paleness with extreme weakness, giddiness, pulsating headaches, shortness of breath, ringing in the ear, cold extremities, etc. it is especially indicated for women with heavy bleeding during menses.

 It is indicated for anemia due to excessive blood loss due to all kinds of bleeding such as injury, excessive bleeding during periods, bleeding from any orifices of the body, etc. There is marked pallor and coldness of the skin and mucous membranes.
 The face appears pale with sunken features.
 China helps to control the bleeding and restore the lost blood.

 It is especially indicated for women suffering from anemia.
 They are very weak with marked prostration.
 This is well suited for women who have had repeated miscarriages and abortions and also heavy bleeding during periods.

 It acts as an iron supplement and restores the hemoglobin level to normal.
 It helps to increase the low haemoglobin levels.
 Some of the symptoms that can be treated by Ferrum phosphoricum are paleness of skin, anemia during pregnancy, increased pulse and heart rate, dizziness, and vertigo with violent palpitations.